zeromq/ingescape/bindings/python/README.md

 ## Compiling the Ingescape Python binding

 Ingescape library must be built before compiling the python binding.
-The directory in which the library is expected to be built is given by the prepare scripts.
+The directory in which the library is expected to be built is given by the 'prepare' scripts.
 Run the following commands from the Ingescape Python directory :

     python3 -m pip install setuptools wheel
-    export FROM_SOURCES="true"
     export PLATFORM="linux" (or "macos", or "windows" according to the platform you are on) ./prepare_for_packaging.sh (or prepare_for_packaging.ps1 for Windows Powershell)
     python3 -m pip install .

-The last command will build and install the python binding on your environment
+The last command will build and install the python binding on your environment.

+You can also build the python binding against the ingescape library installed on you system.
+To do so, you must define the environment variable `USE_SYSTEM_LIBS=1` before executing the build commands above.